 What Happens Following a Report?

 BERT thoroughly reviews each report and reaches out to any affected person(s) and alleged offenders when known.
 Resources, support, and educational interventions are primary response steps.
 The response team meets weekly and as needed for emergencies.

 BERT is not responsible for investigating or adjudicating alleged incidents of bias or hate crimes.
-However, the Office of Public Safety will forward results of their investigations to the Dean of Students Office for determination of disciplinary hearings and action where warranted.
-When there is a potential hate crime, local law enforcement handles investigations in cooperation with Office of Public Safety.
+However, the Office of Campus Safety will forward results of their investigations to the Dean of Students Office for determination of disciplinary hearings and action where warranted.
+When there is a potential hate crime, local law enforcement handles investigations in cooperation with Office of Campus Safety.

 How is Privacy Protected?

 BERT recognizes the importance of balancing an individual’s rights to confidentiality and privacy with the community’s need to know how the college is responding to an incident.
 All incidents reported to BERT shall be handled with privacy and discretion.
 Any personal information obtained during the response process will be subject to disclosure only to the extent required by law, or as required for the College to respond appropriately.